DMSaunders/event-fraud-case-study-public/model_notes.md

 After some exploratory analysis, you'll land on a model you're happy with (or is at least good enough).
 It's okay if some of your exploratory analysis code isn't pretty, but your production code which interfaces with your dashboard model building code should be maintainable.

 Now we'd like to build the model once and save it so we do not have to repeat the time consuming process of transformation and training.
-We can save python objects with the `Pickle` module.
+We can save python objects with the `pickle` module.

 Here's how you can do some pickling: